November 29, Reading 3 – John 21

 THE KING OF THE JEWS

-And he would be pushed no further.
+Pilate would be pushed no further.

 God was working all things through His Sovereign Will.
-And through Him, His Spirit at work in us, we can understand.

 Pilate’s inscription describes the truth of Jesus.
 To those at that time who wished Jesus dead.
 It speaks backwards to all from Adam.
-And it is true for all time since then and through to the end of days.
+And it is true for all time since then and through the end of days.

 Jesus is King!